-If you follow the 1-day itinerary above and have a day to spare, use it to get familiar with other famous landmarks around the city.
-Start with a science lesson and a pleasant bayside stroll in the Marina District.
+If you follow our 1-day itinerary and have a day to spare, use it to get familiar with other famous landmarks around the city.
+Start with breakfast, a science lesson, and a pleasant bayside stroll in the Marina District.
 Next, cross the famed Golden Gate Bridge on foot; then take a bus to Golden Gate Park.
 After exploring the city's beloved park, it's time for lunch and power shopping on Haight Street, followed by dinner and cocktails back in the Marina District.
 Smashing.

 Start: Bus nos.
 22, 28, 30, 30X, 43, or 76.